 /lib/ld-linux-aarch64.so.1 (0x0000ffffaba8e000)

-The LD_PRELOAD variable informs the linker to use these libraries before the default libraries.
+The LD_PRELOAD environment variable tells the dynamic linker to load this library before the system default.

-In the next section you will explore how to use zlib-cloudflare in an application doing data compression.
+In the next section you will use zlib-ng to accelerate a Python application that does data compression.